imballinst/react-bs-datatable/README.md

 * rowsPerPageOption: Array of integers for pagination options.
 Default: `undefined`.
 * initialSort: Object, consists of `prop` (String) and `isAscending` (Boolean).
 Default: `undefined`.
 * onSort: Object, consists of keys and values.
 Key is the prop name and value is the quantifier function.
 Default: `undefined`.
+* onFilter: Object, consists of keys and values.
+Key is the prop name and value is the quantifier function.
+Default: `undefined`.
 * labels: Object, consists of keys and values.
 Default: `{}`.
 Used to modify tabel labels such as:
     * `first`: String.
 First page label button.
     * `last`: String.
 Last page label button.